TefiC/project4-build-it-bigger/README.md

 ## Features

 - When the user launches the app, an Activity with a message prompting the user to click a button to tell a joke will be displayed.
-- An Ad is displayed below this button using Google AdMob.
 - If the user clicks on the button, an activity is launched and a tech joke is displayed.
 - Jokes change every time the user clicks on the "Tell Joke" button until they reach the end of the list, in which case the list starts over.